megasuperlexa/audiobook-convert/README.md

 ## How do I load my book to iPhone?

-I used to dual-boot to Windows and deal with iTunes and iBooks, which was not a pleasant experience, and sometimes, for unknown reasons, iBooks just won't play my book properly.
+I used to dual-boot to Windows and deal with iTunes and iBooks, which was not exactly a pleasant experience, and sometimes, for unknown reasons, iBooks just won't play my book properly.
 Here's 100% Linux-friendly way (which doesnt require iTunes and wires at all):

 1. Send the m4b file to yourself via Telegram messenger (Saved Messages)
 2. On the device, install BookPlayer from AppStore.
 This is the nicest audiobook player I've seen, completely free and opensource: https://github.com/TortugaPower/BookPlayer